jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-kubectl-and-helm-clients-directly-on-a-host.rst

 :command:`helm` on a remote system.

-The following procedure shows how to configure the kubectl and helm clients directly on remote host, for an admin user with cluster-admin clusterrole.
+The following procedure shows how to configure the kubectl and helm clients directly on remote host, for an admin user with **cluster-admin** cluster role.
 If using a non-admin user such as one with only role privileges within a private namespace, the procedure is the same, however, additional configuration is required in order to use :command:`helm`.